MSU Billings Catalog

 Sunny Day Real Bird, Director

 The Native American Achievement Center (NAAC) assists American Indian students in making academic, cultural, and social adjustments to Montana State University Billings.
 The NAAC staff are available to help students apply, enroll, graduate, and launch into a successful career.
-Services include individualized assistance with relocation to Billings, advocacy and referral to campus and off-campus services, study skills coaching, and scholarship applications.
+Services include individualized assistance with relocation to Billings, advocacy and referral to campus and off-campus services, study skills coaching, and scholarship application guidance.
 The staff help students identify internships that are relevant to the American Indian community.
 The Native American Achievement Center has a small classroom for some of the Native American Studies classes, or meetings.
 At City College there is a Native Student Lounge on the second floor of the Tech Building for any Native student to use.

 The center hosts the annual American Indian Heritage Day, Veterans Medicine Wheel, and the MSUB Powwow.
 The Director serves as a liaison with tribal educational representatives and other community organizations.
 These relationships foster collaboration with the surrounding communities to host events and many other social gatherings that help our students feel connected to their culture and other Native people in the Billings region.
 The Native American Achievement Center is a home away from home for Native students.